ray-project/ray/doc/source/serve/tutorials/intel-habana-gaudi-inference.md

 2. Deployment of [Llama2-70b](https://huggingface.co/meta-llama/Llama-2-70b-chat-hf) using multiple HPUs on a single node:

-    * How to use DeepSpeed with HPU
+    * How to initialize distributed backend

     * How to load a sharded model onto DeepSpeed workers

     * How to stream responses from DeepSpeed workers

 This tutorial helps you serve a large language model on HPUs.

+Welcome to try out [llm-on-ray](https://github.com/intel/llm-on-ray), where you can find more examples, and get them deployed in a simpler way.

 ## Environment setup